ParallelWindfarms/cylinder/lit/cylinder.md

             rmtree(path)
 ```

-If no name is given to a new vector, a random one is generated.
+In our implementation, if no name is given to a new vector, a random one is generated.

 ### Retrieving files and time directories
 Note that the `BaseCase` has a property `path`.
 The same property will be defined in `Vector`.
 We can use this common property to retrieve a `SolutionDirectory`, `ParameterFile` or `TimeDirectory`.